shinyworks/cookies/README.md

 ```

 Use `extract_cookie()` to extract the value of a named cookie from the
-request object, passed to the ui when a Shiny app loads.
+request object, passed to the ui when a shiny app loads.

 ``` r
 req <- list(HTTP_COOKIE = "cookie1=expected_value; cookie2=1; cookie3=2")